-- We are building a learning resources library with resources on learning and literacy for tutors and parents, and games, manipulatives, and children’s books to facilitate the tutors’ work.
+- We maintain a learning resources library with resources on learning and literacy for tutors and parents, and games, manipulatives, and children’s books to facilitate the tutors’ work.

-- We are building a program of events for both children and adults which will include lectures by experts in teaching, family literacy, and learning difficulties, as well as workshops by professional writers, artists, and storytellers to enhance cultural and family literacy in the area.
+- We offer a program of events for both children and adults which will include lectures by experts in teaching, family literacy, and learning difficulties, as well as workshops by professional writers, artists, and storytellers to enhance cultural and family literacy in the area.

 What else should I know?

-Meetings with tutors may be in school, at libraries, in our office, at the learner’s home – wherever convenient for tutor and learner.
+Meetings with tutors may be in school, at libraries, in our office – wherever convenient for tutor and learner.
 Learners may be in school, homeschooled, or out of school, as long as they are 6-18 years of age, they may apply.

 All information remains confidential.

 Application Forms and More Information

-We’re also pleased to announce a new ‘Literacy on its Feet’ program!
+We have offered a ‘Literacy on its Feet’ program.
 To find out more, please see the LOIF Information Sheet and also the Literacy on its Feet Learner Application Form if you’re interested in participating.
 We’re also accepting submissions for Adult Leaders and Teen Volunteers to assist at these workshops.